 Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

-Do You Hear a Clunking Noise From the Engine Compartment?
+Clunking Noise From the Engine Compartment?

 Most front-wheel drive engines and transmissions rest on four thick rubber mounts to absorb vibration and compensate for engine torque during acceleration.
 Over time, one or more of these mounts may wear out resulting in a cacophony of noise emanating from the engine compartment.